gbrieven16/oneShotLearning/README.md

  [![Generic badge](https://img.shields.io/badge/anaconda-4.6.14-blue.svg)](https://shields.io/) [![Generic badge](https://img.shields.io/badge/pytorch-1.1.0-<COLOR>.svg)](https://shields.io/)  [![Generic badge](https://img.shields.io/badge/tensorflow-1.13.1-<COLOR>.svg)](https://shields.io/)

 This repository contains a pytorch implementation of a face recognition system relying on a Siamese Network.
-This solution contains 3 main steps:
+This solution consists of 3 main steps:

   - Data Processing
   - Siamese Network Training
   - Classification (where the Face Recognition task itself is performed)

-In addition to those main steps, first, a data augmentation process has been defined relying on the generation of synthetic data.
+In addition to those main steps, first, a data augmentation process has been defined, relying on the generation of synthetic data.
 To perform this, a Style GAN is used, implemented in tensorflow and already trained.
 Next, a pretraining phase has been defined, where an autoencoder is trained on face images.
-By doing so, the encoder part can be retrained as part of the Siamese Network.
+By doing so, the encoder can be retrained as part of the Siamese Network.

 All around this solution, some code is also dedicated to experiment, visualize and interprete multiple scenarios.
 Those multiple scenarios are mainly defined through the global variables set on top of the different scripts (referring to the number of epochs for training, the quantity of data to use, the distance metric to employ...).